Sergix/JTerm/docs/release/jterm-v0.3.0-docs.md

 - `Write` class has been removed; member function moved to `Files` class
 - The current directory will always end with a single "forward slash" (e.g. `/usr/home/`)
 - Other minor fixes
+-Added a PS (process) command to view current processes in system

 ## New Features